 We do not use the words Simple, Progressive, Perfect, or Aspect in any sense other than grammatical.

-Let us try the verb to learn.
-It is a regular verb, in American English.
+To perceive the Simple Aspect, let us try the verb to learn.
+In American English, it is a regular verb.
 We can begin with the PAST.

 I, you, we, they, he, she, it